- Title. Kelvedon and District Angling Association, hereafter to be referred to as the “KDAA”.

 - Membership. a) Membership of the KDAA shall be limited to a maximum number of fee paying members.
 The membership limit to be that which provides the financial income level set by the Committee.
 The paying membership categories shall be Adult, Husband/Wife, Parent/Junior, Intermediate, Junior, Senior Citizen and Disabled (Proof of disabled status to be provided).
 Juniors and Intermediates must state their date of birth when paying their subscriptions.
 The Junior half of a Parent/Junior membership is only permitted to fish with the Parent.
 Adult and Senior Citizen members may take one non member child under twelve years old fishing with no charge.
 Under 12 year olds fishing with an Parent/Adult may only use a float rod. b) Night fishing permits will be required to fish waters where night fishing is allowed and will issued up to a limit set by the Committee.
 The fee for the permit is in addition to the normal subscription.
 Night fishing is between 10pm and 5am.
 Night fishing permits will be available up to a limit set by the Committee each year.
 Night permit upgrades can only be made through the Membership Secretary and within that limit. c) Membership Fees (including Night Permit and Guest Tickets) to be set at each AGM.
 All previous years members shall be guaranteed membership if their subscriptions are paid by the end of April.
 The Committee reserves the right to refuse in the best interests of the Association or terminate membership.
 There is no provision for the refund of subscriptions if the fishing rights to any water rented/owned by the Association is relinquished or lost during the membership season.
 All members shall be issued with a membership card that remains the property of the KDAA.

 - Subscriptions.
-MEMBERSHIP SUBSCRIPTIONS BECOME DUE ON THE 14th March.
-The coarse fishing season on the Association’s still waters, except where specified in the handbook, commences on the 15th March and closes on the 14th March in the following year.
-The coarse fishing season on the Association’s rivers, commences on the 16th June and closes on the 14th March.
+ANNUAL MEMBERSHIP SUBSCRIPTIONS BECOME DUE ON THE 1st APRIL The coarse fishing season on the Association’s still waters, except where specified in the handbook, commences on the 15th March and closes on the 14th March in the following year.
+The coarse fishing season on the Association’s rivers commences on the 16th June and closes on the 14th March

 - Expulsion/Suspension of Members.
 Members of the KDAA who make themselves a nuisance to other anglers or riparian owners or decline to abide by KDAA rules may be expelled or suspended by a resolution passed by the Committee.
 The Member may appeal to be heard by the Committee by writing to the Secretary within fourteen days of the date of the expulsion/suspension letter.
 Subscriptions of dismissed members are forfeit.